alexandair/entra-powershell-docs/docs/conceptual/delegated-access-auth.md

 # Use delegated authentication

 This article explains how to use delegated access with the Microsoft Entra PowerShell module.
 Delegated access allows an application to perform actions on behalf of a user who is currently signed in.
-This method is ideal for one-time management tasks and environments that require manual sign-in, like those using multifactor authentication (MFA).
+This scenario is ideal for one-time management tasks and environments that require manual sign-in, like those using multifactor authentication (MFA).
 It also makes it easier to test scripts, learn, and manage tasks spontaneously without the need to set up service principals or other app-only authentication methods that don't involve user interaction.

 While the delegated access method of authentication is the recommended sign-in method, you can also use other interactive authentication methods such as: